unite-cms/standard/README.md

 ## Testing

-united CMS and all it's bundles uses unit and functional tests by using the PHPUnit framework.
+unite cms and all it's bundles uses unit and functional tests by using the PHPUnit framework.
 To run integration tests,
 execute:

     phpunit